Public housing estates in Ma On Shan

 The following is a list of Public housing estates in Ma On Shan, Hong Kong, including Home Ownership Scheme (HOS), Private Sector Participation Scheme (PSPS), Sandwich Class Housing Scheme (SCHS), Flat-for-Sale Scheme (FFSS), and Tenants Purchase Scheme (TPS) estates.

 Overview

 Chevalier Garden

 Chevalier Garden (富安花園) is a HOS and PSPS court in Ma On Shan, next to MTR Tai Shui Hang station.
 It was jointly developed by the Hong Kong Housing Authority and Chevalier Group, and it was the first HOS court developed by Chevalier Group.
 It has totally 17 blocks built between 1987 and 1988.

 Chung On Estate

 Chung On Estate (頌安邨) is the fourth public housing estate in Ma On Shan.
 It is built on the reclaimed land approaching Sha Tin Hoi and Tolo Harbour.
 It consists of 5 residential blocks completed between 1996 and 2001, offering a total of 3,000 units.
+Besides, there is a shopping mall (Chung On Shopping Centre) inside of the housing estate.

 Chung Wo House was placed under lockdown for mandatory covid-test on 21 February 2022.
 Chung Kwan House was sealed on 22 February.